Kirknasty54/Mother-Macro/README.md

 - [ ] Logging food functionality
 - [ ] Add in user's insurance information to MongoDB
 - [ ] Add in user recognition for users to snap pictures of made suggested meal plan to gain 'points' towards saving money on health insurance
-- [ ] Add in activity tracker for users to also log exercise and activity in order to also gain points towards saving money, possibly through linking strava activity via their apis
+- [ ] Add in activity tracker for users to also log exercise and activity in order to also gain points towards saving money, possibly through linking Strava activity via their apis

 ## Done:
 - [X] Create MongoDB